bora-yilmaz/oosem/README.md

 ### Compiling and usage

-To compile the source code into an executable, just save the program file "main.c" in the same folder with the header file "header.h" and compile with your preferred c compiler.
+To compile the source code into an executable, just save the program file "main.c" in the same folder with the header file "linkedlist.h" and compile with your preferred c compiler.
 The executable tells you the correct usage when you run it without command line arguments.

 ---